-Youth Protection training is required annually in Cascade Pacific Council.
-Although the national youth protection training certificate is valid for two years, this council and many other Western Region councils require all registered adult leaders to complete youth protection training annually.
+Cascade Pacific Council follows the national youth protection training standards which requires renewal every two years.
 This protects children, adult leaders, and the organization by maintaining high vigilance on the important subject and methods of youth protection.
 As of January 2018, Y01 Youth Protection training is for all adults.
 There is no longer separate Youth Protection training for Venturing and Exploring Leaders and Adults.
-All current direct-contact leaders MUST take the new Youth Protection Training by October 1, 2018

 Unit Leaders: Unit renewals are effective January 1st each year.
 In preparation for renewal or registering as a new adult, adult unit leaders need to demonstrate completion of youth protection training within the previous calendar year.

 District Leaders and Merit Badge Counselors: District volunteer renewals are effective July 1st each year.
-When registering or renewing registration, adults registered within districts (including Merit Badge Counselors) need to demonstrate completion of standard youth protection training (Y01) within the previous period of July 1 to June 30. (ie renewal of 7/1/2018 would need Youth protection completion between 7/1/2017 – 6/30/2018)
+When registering or renewing registration, adults registered within districts (including Merit Badge Counselors) need to demonstrate completion of standard youth protection training (Y01) within the previous two-year period.

 We understand that we are asking more of already-busy volunteers, and appreciate your patience as we all work together to provide the safest possible atmosphere for our young members and valued Scouting volunteers.

 Youth Protection training is designed to help you keep our youth safe from abuse.
 You will learn the Boy Scouts of America’s Youth Protection Guidelines, signs of abuse, and how to report suspected abuse.
 After each section of material, you will answer questions about that section’s topic.
 This course must be completed to earn the “Trained” emblem.
 Completion is noted automatically in the BSA training records database if the module is experienced online.
 Estimated time to complete: 60 to 90 minutes.

 Pack, Troop, and Venturing Committee Challenge